Bladder biopsy is a procedure in which small pieces of tissue are removed from the bladder. The tissue is tested under a

 After the cystoscope is removed, your urethra may be sore.
 You may feel a burning sensation during urination for a day or two.
 There may be blood in the urine.
 In most cases, this will go away on its own.

 In some cases, the biopsy needs to be taken from a large area.
 In that case, you may need general or spinal anesthesia before the procedure.

 Why the Test is Performed

 This test is most often done to check for cancer of the bladder or urethra.

-There is a slight risk of excessive bleeding or rupturing of the bladder wall with the cystoscope or during biopsy.
+There is a slight risk for excessive bleeding.
+There may be a rupture of the bladder wall with the cystoscope or during biopsy.

 There is also a risk that the biopsy will fail to detect a serious condition.